Reptetion/SCPC-Web/readme.txt

-﻿SC Professional Corporation - Website coming soon!
+﻿Stanley Chuyum Professional Corporation

-This is an interactive website for SC Professional Corporation.
+This is the official website for Stanley Chuyum Professional Corp.

-Located in Calgary, AB, SC Professional Corporation is dedicated in helping small & medium size business owners keep most of their money in their pockets by providing timely and efficient bookkeeping services.
+Located in Calgary, Alberta, Stanley Chuyum Professional Corp is dedicated in helping small & medium size business owners keep most of their money in their pockets by providing timely and efficient bookkeeping services!

+This website is managed and maintained by Aku Chuyum.
+Template by WebThemez.com.

-© 2025 SC Professional Corporation - "Proudly presenting a true financial picture of your business"
+© Stanley Chuyum Professional Corporation - "Proudly presenting a true financial picture of your business"